JadCombreau/Analytical_circular/CreateFolders.md

 All the __Create Folders__ box is written in Bash (Shell UNIX language).
 ### What the box does ?

-This script consists in initializing an array containing the various Isight variables (containing repository names) then the creation of these different folders.
-In the Canonical Intake Workflow case, we need a folder for each member of this list :
+This script consists in initializing an array containing Isight variables containing repository names and then the creation of these different folders.
+In the Analytical Workflow case, we just need a folder for each member of this list :

 - Acoustic Mesh
 - Inputs